velescore/veles-wiki/articles/en/Home.md

 !!! tip "Development Tip"
-    Some experimental features that are not yet documented can be checked out int the source code of this page.
+    Some experimental features that are not yet documented can be checked out in the source code of this page.

 ![Veles Core](/images/logo/veles256.png "Figure 1: Veles Core Logo")